rodrigo-estrela/pipedrive-bling-api/README.md

 limit  | Optional - Items per page.
 Max = 100

 ## Alternative solution
 An alternative solution for this integration would be use webhooks.
-In my opinion this would be a more performante solution, but I did not followed this path because one of the requirements specify that the integration must search the deals.
+In my opinion, this would be a more performante solution, but I did not followed this path because one of the requirements specify that the integration must search the deals.